lahundo/prompter/README.md

 * Load text from a script file
 * Load configuration values from a config file
 * Update on-the-fly when configuration values are changed
+* Web interface for previewing scripts, changing active script, changing settings

+There is currently _NO_ error detection on values for the configuration file.
+Setting an invalid value will cause crashes.

 ### TODO
 * Update the script when it changes on disk